juju/docs/src/en/getting-started.md

 ## Create a controller

-Before you can start deploying applications, Juju needs to bootstrap a controller for the LXD configuration we just created.
-The controller manages the environment and the models you create to host the applications.
+Before you can start deploying applications, Juju needs to bootstrap a controller for the LXD configuration we created.
+The controller manages both the environment and the models you create to host the applications.

-The `juju bootstrap` command is used to create the controller, and the command expects a name (for referencing this controller) and a cloud to use.
+The `juju bootstrap` command is used to create the controller.
+The command expects a name (for referencing this controller) and a cloud to use.
 The LXD 'cloud' is known as 'localhost' to Juju.